-Let’s take a look at some of the popular installation methods.
+Let uss look at some of the popular installation methods you can follow below...

 Nail Down or Staple Down

-This method requires specialised tools such as floor nailers, staplers and air compressor.
+The nail or staple down method can be used with engineered and solid wood flooring.
+This method requires specialised tools such as floor nailers, staplers, and an air compressor.
 Depending on the thickness of the floor, you will need nails and staples of different gauges and lengths.

-This method requires a thin underlay beneath the planks.
-This underlay is important as it serves as a moisture barrier for floors that are installed over crawl spaces.
-The underlay also gets rid of floor creaks and squeaks if they occur over time.
+When working with long strip floors, you’ll need to staple, rather than nail them down.
+You will also need to install a thin underlay beneath the planks whichever method you follow.
+This is important as it serves as a moisture barrier for the floor, preventing damage over time.
+The underlay also gets rid of any floor creaks and squeaks.

 Glue Down Flooring

 Commonly used on vinyl flooring, the glue down method is an adhesive-based installation technique.
 There are adhesives of different chemical compositions available.
 It is crucial to make sure you choose the right adhesive for accurate installation.
 As it does use adhesives, this method is also quite messy too.

 The type of subfloor plays an important role here.
 For example, if the subfloor is made of wood, then you won’t need to use a lot of adhesive.
 Concrete subfloors on the other hand require more adhesive due to the possibility of the floor being exposed to high moisture levels or highly reactive chemicals.

 Precautions also need to be taken to ensure that planks are aligned straight in a row.
 An initial dry fit (the process where planks are fit into place without adhesives), is recommended to identify any adjustments needed for a perfect installation.